nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * If validation passed, the Workload Identity Manager generates a credential activation challenge.
 The challenge's secret is encrypted using the TPM EK public key.

-  * Workload Identity Manager sends challenge to workload identity agent.
+  * Workload Identity Manager sends challenge to Workload Identity Agent.

   * Workload Identity Agent connects to the TPM to decrypt the challenge's secret using the TPM AK private key stored in the TPM.